epam/edp-install/docs/user-guide/add-application.md

    ![codebase-menu](../assets/user-guide/codebase-info-menu.png "codebase-menu")

-1. In the **Codebase Integration Strategy** field, select the necessary option that is the configuration strategy for the replication with Gerrit:
+1. In the **Codebase Integration Strategy** field, select the necessary configuration strategy:

    * Create – creates a project on the pattern in accordance with an application language, a build tool, and a framework.